longfish/LPM-MAC/README.md

 2. `git clone https://github.com/longfish/LPM-CPP.git`  # clone the project source files into your own machine
 3. `mkdir build & cd build`
 4. `cmake .. -G "Ninja" -DMKL_INTERFACE=ilp64 -DCMAKE_BUILD_TYPE=Release` # change from *Release* to *Debug* if needed
-5. `cmake --build . -j 8`
+5. `cmake --build . -j 12`

 ### Run the code
 `./lpmcpp`

 The results will be in the build folder.

-### Default numerical example
-A 3D simple cubic lattice example for elastic material is provided by default in `./src` directory.

 ### Examples
 There are some example codes in the `./examples` folder that contains additional numerical cases in [1, 2].
 They define the main() functions of the project.
-One should change the example file name to "lpmcpp.cpp" and replace it with the file in `./src` directory then run the code (possibly require some other modifications).
+Please change the example file name to "lpmcpp.cpp" and replace it with the file in `./src` directory then run the code.
+In case if a new bond type is needed, one needs to add it to `assembly.h` as well.

+### Default numerical example
+A 3D simple cubic lattice example for elastic material is provided by default in `./src` directory.

 ### References
 1. Meng C, Wei H, Chen H, et al. Modeling plasticity of cubic crystals using a nonlocal lattice particle method[J].
 Computer Methods in Applied Mechanics and Engineering, 2021, 385: 114069.